1940s Averill Raggedy Ann doll, 18"

 glancing painted eyes, watermelon painted slight smiling mouth,

-also made a Sis Hopkins doll ca. 1912, who is marked with her name.
+also made a Sis Hopkins doll ca. 1912, doll mark

 ca. 1924 Averill Chocolate Drop doll, 13-14", uses the same head mold